A friend recently shared Daniel Carrillo’s tweet and I had to laugh.

 A few final thoughts before I leave you to wrestle with all of this:

 - Prayerfully ask God to reveal the story of your own life to you.
-We so rarely understand our own wounds and scars that we make it very hard for others to try to love us.
+We so rarely understand our own wounds and scars, and we make it very hard for others to try to love us.

-- As you become aware of those things in your past that hurt you deeply, ask Jesus to come into those places and heal them.
+- As you become aware of your wounds, invite Jesus into those places.
 And once some healing begins, share some of that with your spouse.
 It will help more than you know.
 Laura has just begun to realize that I’m not slamming dishes around in the dishwasher because I think she’s a worthless idiot who can’t put a plate where it’s supposed to go.
-Rather, it’s because there are wounds deep within me that are still being healed and redeemed; young, vulnerable places that I still rage against by trying to gain some mastery and control in a world that feels out of control.
+Rather, it’s because I have deep bruises deep still being healed and redeemed; vulnerable places that I still rage against by trying to gain some mastery and control in a world that feels out of control.

 - Know your spouse’s story!
 As those become revelations, be tender toward each other’s wounds.
-Be careful not to put deeper scars into those most vulnerable places.
+Be careful not to do more damage.
 I’m ashamed of the times I’ve done this (and continue to do this) to Laura.

 - Cut your spouse (and yourself) a little slack.
 You can never give each other what we all ultimately need–God.
-If I suggest for Laura to “complete me” in Jerry Maguire fashion, it’s not romantic.
-It’s cruel to us both.
+If I suggest Laura can complete me, it’s not romantic.
+It’s cruel.
 In essence, I’m asking someone with two bad eyes and crippling arthritis to perform open heart surgery on me.

 - Remember, you’re both broken.
 Quit expecting so much from each other and start expecting a little more from Christ.

 Be well, my friends.
-I pray that our Father can use a fragment of my ramblings to first bring you closer to him and then restore you to your Ezer Kenegdo.
+I pray our Father draws you closer to him and restores you to your Ezer Kenegdo.

 As promised, here are some sites with the marriage stats I mentioned: